Two New York Times journalists at the center of separate controversies leave the company

 This week, staffers sent a letter to management saying they were “outraged" that the company’s previous investigation into McNeil’s comments had not resulted in a more severe punishment and that the company needed to do more.
 Managers signaled agreement.

-“We do not tolerate racist language regardless of intent," executive editor Dean Baquet and managing editor Joseph Kahn wrote to staffers Friday.
+“We do not tolerate racist language regardless of intent," Baquet and managing editor Joseph Kahn wrote to staffers Friday.
 “We are committed to building a news report and company that reflect our core values of integrity and respect, and will work with urgency to create clearer guidelines and enforcement about conduct in the workplace, including red-line issues on racist language.”

 They also shared a note from McNeil, who explained that he had repeated a racial slur in asking a question about the use of the slur.
 “I should not have done that.
 Originally, I thought the context in which I used this ugly word could be defended.
 I now realize that it cannot.
 It is deeply offensive and hurtful.
 The fact that I even thought I could defend it itself showed extraordinarily bad judgement.
 For that I apologize.”